visit-dav/visit/src/doc/cli_manual/functions.rst

   SetActiveWindow(windowIndex, raiseWindow) -> integer

-windowIndex : type
+windowIndex : integer
     An integer window index starting at 1.

-raiseWindow : type
+raiseWindow : integer
     This is an optional integer argument that raises and activates the window ifset to 1.
 If omitted, the default behavior is to raise and activate the window.

 return type : integer